Step 1 of 5

 🔄

-What Happened
+What happened

-What has your employer done to you?
+What has your employer done?

 🚫

-I was dismissed / sacked
+I was dismissed

 📋

-Dismissed for not meeting probationary standards.
+Let go for not meeting probationary standards.

 📉